serverless/dashboard/docs/using/index.md

 ```

 **Start Deploying**
-Once you have setup your orginization and access keys
+Once you have setup your organization and access keys
 you'll be ready to deploy your first app instrumented
 for console.
 Follow the prompts from the onboarding
 command or change into your project folder and run